Foto vorne_Handbuch_heller

 Cezar Zota – IBM Research Europe, Switzerland

-Cryogenic low-noise amplifiers are essential parts of today’s quantum computers, and are primarily employed in the readout path at the 4 K stage to read the qubit states.
+Cryogenic low-noise amplifiers are essential parts of today’s quantum computers and are primarily employed in the readout path at the 4 K stage to read the qubit states.
 Their performance and reliability directly impact the quantum computations, e.g. through the readout fidelity.
-As one of few active, i.e. power-dissipating, cryogenic devices used already today, there are strict requirements placed in terms of noise-levels, power, stability and robustness.
+As one of the few active, i.e. power-dissipating, cryogenic devices used already today, there are strict requirements placed in terms of noise-levels, power, stability and robustness.
 To support ever increasing qubit numbers, improved amplifiers will be desirable in the future.
 In this presentation, we demonstrate our cryogenic III-V high-electron mobility transistor technology based on the InGaAs/InP system.
 We show how noise properties depend on temperature, and how this dependence arises from various traps and defects across the heterostructure that can be effectively suppressed with quantum well engineering.
 We also describe thermal effects, in particular self-heating, which is one of the primary limits of noise and reliability in these devices.
-Several self-heating measurement methodologies are examined, such as quantum thermometry, which is able to determine both the intrinsic electron temperature, as well as associated scattering mechanisms throughout the device self-heating process.
+Several self-heating measurement methodologies are examined, such as quantum thermometry, which is able to determine both the intrinsic electron temperature as well as associated scattering mechanisms throughout the device self-heating process.
 Power semiconductors are vulnerable to thermo-mechanical stress due to the use of solid-metal interconnect technologies such as wire bonding, soldering, and sintering.
 This presentation showcases a successful usage of room-temperature Gallium-based liquid-metal pastes for chip-level packaging of SiC MOSFETs.
 All chip-critical interconnects (die-attach, topside, and gate connections) are implemented using liquid-metal, which remains liquid during operation.
 We tested the SiC MOSFETs for thermal and reliability performance.
 Liquid-metal packaged SiC MOSFETs showed improved thermal performance and an order of magnitude increase in power cycling lifetime.
 Notably, the liquid-metal pastes are contained without the use of any encapsulation.

 Dr. Zota received the PhD degree in Electrical Engineering from Lund University, Sweden, in 2017.
-Since then, he has been Staff Research Scientist and Master Inventor at IBM Research Europe – Zurich.
-His research interests include cryogenic electronics for quantum computing, including III-V amplifiers, cryo-CMOS and cryogenic modelling.
+Since then, he has been a Staff Research Scientist and Master Inventor at IBM Research Europe – Zurich.
+His research interests include cryogenic electronics for quantum computing, including III-V amplifiers, cryo-CMOS, and cryogenic modelling.
 More recently, his work has also focused on state-of-the-art CMOS technologies, in particular for the back-end-of-line.
 He is the recipient of an Ambizione career grant from the Swiss National Science Foundation, is a member of the National Centre of Competence in Research SPIN, has coordinated several European research projects, and holds over 20 patents and has co-authored over 80 peer-reviewed publications in the field of electron devices.